Sparse Reduced-rank Regression Methods for Spatially Misaligned Data with Application to Spatial Transcriptomics: Conclusion

 \section{Conclusion}

-In this paper, we introduce a novel kernel-weighted method to model how plaque-proximal single-cell spatial transcriptomic expression patterns relate to plaque size.
-The proposed framework is designed to capture both cell-type-specific and time-varying effects, thereby accommodating heterogeneity across genes, cell populations, and sample collection times.
+In this paper, we introduce a novel kernel-weighted method to model how single-cell spatial transcriptomic expression patterns relate to plaque size.
+The proposed framework is designed to capture both cell-type-specific and disease-stage-specific gene effects, thereby accommodating heterogeneity across genes, cell populations, and sample collection times.
 In addition, the method is fully automated through data-driven specification of the tuning parameters, such as rank, penalty, and bandwidth.
 We further adopt a low-rank model for the regression coefficients, which naturally captures the shared structure and inherent dependencies among genes, cell types, and time points.

 Our analysis reveals several plaque-size-associated expression patterns that are strongest at the 13-month data, mainly in microglia (brain immune cells) and oligodendrocytes (myelin-related cells), indicating that plaque-size associations reflect multiple transcriptional signatures acting in parallel rather than a single dominant signature.
-At a late disease stage, the microglial pattern is characterized by lipid-handling and complement-related genes, consistent with a plaque-proximal activation signature \citep{hong2016complement, KerenShaul2017Cell, Krasemann2017Immunity}; oligodendrocyte-lineage cells show a shift toward less mature (precursor-like) signatures, together with increased iron-homeostasis and protein-synthesis transcripts; and astrocyte signals are comparatively weak in net plaque-size tracking, with transport-related genes showing attenuated associations.
-These findings suggest testable hypotheses for future validation: reduce the late-stage microglial-dominant lipid/complement activity, support astrocyte water/solute transport, and steer oligodendrocytes toward a mature maintenance state to evaluate whether plaque growth can be limited.
+At the late disease stage, the microglial pattern is characterized by lipid-handling and complement-related genes, consistent with a plaque-proximal activation signature \citep{hong2016complement, KerenShaul2017Cell, Krasemann2017Immunity}; oligodendrocyte-lineage associations suggest a shift toward less mature (precursor-like) signatures, together with increased iron-homeostasis and protein-synthesis transcripts; and astrocyte associations are weaker overall and include transport-related genes with negative plaque-size associations.
+These findings are associational and should be viewed as hypothesis-generating, motivating future experimental studies of how plaque-proximal glial programs relate to plaque progression.